 What Are Directional Control Valves, And Why Do You Need One?

 Directional control valves are used to control the direction and movement of hydraulic fluid through a system.
-They are often referred to as switching valves, and come in three main categories: hydraulic check valves, directional spool valves and poppet valves.
+They are often referred to as switching valves, and come in three main categories: hydraulic check valves, directional spool valves and poppet valves that make up the different types of control valves.

 Things To Consider When Choosing Directional Control Valves